February 2023

 Event Details

-Teacher(s): Sylvia Boorstein Sliding Scale: Donation-Based (Dāna).
+Teachers: Donald Rothberg and Stephen Fulder.
+Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 07WM23.
-Description: Our Wednesday Morning Meditation & Talk is
+Code 51WM23.
+Description: Our Wednesday Morning Meditation

 Event Details